check-spelling/zephyr/doc/develop/getting_started/index.rst

 developers; some are major Zephyr contributors. `Accessibility`_ has been recognized as a basic human right by the United Nations.

-When copy/pasting more than 5 lines of computer text into Discord or Github, create a snippet using three backticks to delimit the snippet.
+When copy/pasting more than 5 lines of computer text into Discord or GitHub, create a snippet using three backticks to delimit the snippet.

 .. _Search archives and sign up here: https://lists.zephyrproject.org/g/users